-Stage 1 ends with the formation of a significant air gap between the metal and mold as soon as the solid shell is strong enough to contract away from the mold faces.
+Stage (i) ends with the formation of a significant air gap between the metal and mold as soon as the solid shell is strong enough to contract away from the mold faces.
 In steel continuous casting, this happens only near the corners.
-In the DC casting process, shrinkage of the thick shell away from the untapered mold produces gap formation around the entire perimeter.
-Once the gap has formed, the heat-transfer rate is greatly reduced, resulting in a reheating effect within the solid shell.
-Within stage 2, heat is conducted away from the shell via a series of thermal resistances^[23]: (1) air gap, (2) mold wall, and (3) mold/ cooling water interface, which are shown in Figures $3(a)^{[19,23]}$ and $(b)^{[18]}$.
-The interfacial gap comprises up to 85 pct of this resistance^[24] and therefore controls the heat transfer inside the mold.
+In the D.C. casting process, shrinkage of the thick shell away from the un-tapered mold produces gap formation around the entire perimeter.
+Once the gap has formed, the heat transfer rate is greatly reduced, resulting in a reheating effect within the solid shell.
+Within stage (ii), heat is conducted away from the shell via a series of thermal resistances^[22]: (1) air gap, (2) mold wall, and (3) mold/cooling water interface, which are shown in Figure 3(b)^[22].
+The interfacial gap comprises up to 85% of this resistance^[23] and therefore, controls the heat transfer inside the mold.